ah584d/azure-sas-token/npm/README.md

 ![NPM](https://img.shields.io/npm/l/azure-sas-token) ![GitHub issues](https://img.shields.io/github/issues-raw/ah584d/azure-sas-token) ![Snyk Vulnerabilities for npm package](https://img.shields.io/snyk/vulnerabilities/npm/azure-sas-token) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/azure-sas-token) ![npm bundle size](https://img.shields.io/bundlephobia/min/azure-sas-token) ![npm](https://img.shields.io/npm/dt/azure-sas-token)

 ## Motivation
-After googling for a while in order to generate the necessary token, to post messages to Azure service bus, i noticed that there is no clear explanations, how to achieve it in JavaScript!!
+After googling for a while in order to generate the necessary token, to post messages to Azure service bus, I noticed that there is no clear explanations, how to achieve it in JavaScript!!
 I'm proud to offer you a simple JS way to generate Azure SAS token - using node - or angular.

 Don't forget to let me a Star &#11088; :-)